galaxyproject/galaxy-hub/content/news/2021-10-galaxy-update/index.md

 Galaxy will be participating in the [December 2021 Outreachy Internship Cohort](https://www.outreachy.org/blog/2021-08-13/december-2021-initial-applications-open/).
 [Outreachy](https://www.outreachy.org/) is an internship program for open source communities and non-profits.
 Galaxy has [two proposed projects](https://www.outreachy.org/apply/project-selection/#galaxy-community) for this cohort.

 Interested in helping?
-See the [announcement](news/2021-10-outreachy/) for details on what you can do (starting today).
+See the [announcement](news/2021-10-outreachy/) for details on what you can do, starting right now.

 </div>